Oxygen concentrator

 An oxygen concentrator is a device that concentrates the oxygen from a gas supply (typically ambient air) by selectively removing nitrogen to supply an oxygen-enriched product gas stream.
-They are used industrially, to provide supplemental oxygen at high altitudes, and as medical devices for oxygen therapy.
+They are used in industry, to provide supplemental oxygen at high altitudes, and as medical devices for oxygen therapy.

-Oxygen concentrators are used widely for oxygen provision in healthcare applications, especially where liquid or pressurized oxygen is too dangerous or inconvenient, such as in homes or portable clinics, and can also provide an economical source of oxygen in industrial processes, where they are also known as oxygen gas generators or oxygen generation plants.
+Oxygen concentrators are widely used for oxygen provision in healthcare applications, especially where liquid or pressurized oxygen is too dangerous or inconvenient, such as in homes or portable clinics, and can also provide an economical source of oxygen in industrial processes, where they are also known as oxygen gas generators or oxygen generation plants.
 Two methods in common use are pressure swing adsorption and membrane gas separation.

 Pressure swing adsorption (PSA) oxygen concentrators use a molecular sieve to adsorb gases and operate on the principle of rapid pressure swing adsorption of atmospheric nitrogen onto zeolite minerals at high pressure.
-This type of adsorption system is therefore functionally a nitrogen scrubber, allowing the other atmospheric gases to pass through, leaving oxygen as the primary gas remaining.
+This type of adsorption system functions as a nitrogen scrubber, allowing the other atmospheric gases to pass through, leaving oxygen as the primary gas remaining.
 PSA technology is a reliable and economical technique for small to mid-scale oxygen generation.
 Cryogenic separation is more suitable at higher volumes.

 Gas separation across a membrane is a pressure-driven process, where the driving force is the difference in pressure between inlet of raw material and outlet of product.
-The membrane used in the process is a generally non-porous layer, so there will not be a severe leakage of gas through the membrane.
+The membrane used in the process is generally non-porous, minimizing gas leakage through the membrane.
 The performance of the membrane depends on permeability and selectivity.
 Permeability is affected by the penetrant size.
 Larger gas molecules have a lower diffusion coefficient.
 The membrane gas separation equipment typically pumps gas into the membrane module and the targeted gases are separated based on difference in diffusivity and solubility.
 For example, oxygen will be separated from the ambient air and collected at the upstream side, and nitrogen at the downstream side.
 As of 2016, membrane technology was reported as capable of producing 10 to 25 tonnes of 25 to 40% oxygen per day.